jaychempan/jaychempan.github.io/index.md

 <!-- - **AI4EO**: Multimodal Learning, Data-centric AI, Foundation Model -->
 <!-- - **AI4Earth**: ML4Sustainability -->

-I believe in *earning through skills and achieving through collaboration*. <font color="blue">I am actively seeking internship or co-operation opportunities related to tackling challenges in Earth science with GeoAI technologies, particularly in sustainable development.</font>
+I believe in *earning through skills and achieving through collaboration*. <font color="blue">I am actively seeking internship or co-operation opportunities related to tackling challenges in Earth science with GeoAI technologies, particularly in sustainable development</font>.
+If you are also similarly working on related research, feel free to discuss and communicate with me.

 ## News
 - **[Dec.
 2024]** One paper is accepted by <a href="https://aaai.org/conference/aaai/aaai-25/">AAAI 2025</a> (CCF-A).